 The next stop on our day trip itinerary was the Ta Pinu Sanctuary, which we loved!
 The interior of the church and the exterior is beautiful.
 And the mosaics are stunning!
 With no one around, we really enjoyed the serenity of this sanctuary.

 The weather wasn’t so appealing by now, although we had plenty of sunshine later, so we stopped at the Craft Village.
 We wanted to buy some Maltese souvenirs; therefore, we strolled around the village.
 We didn’t rush, and we had time to observe the workers and buy some handicrafts.

-Now it was time to drive to Inland see, to witness the fallen Azure window and discover the Blue Grotto of Gozo.
+Now it was time to drive to Inland Sea, witness the fallen Azure window, and discover the Blue Grotto of Gozo.
 The temperature was over 30 degrees, so we cooled down at one of the terraces near the grotto.
 We couldn’t leave this place without touring the grotto on a boat.
 And we are so glad we did it, as the views were beautiful.